scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 2. The ingress border router at the destination AS resolves the service destination to an actual endpoint address.
 This document does not mandate any specific method for this resolution.
 3. The ingress border router forwards the message to the resolved address.
 4. The destination service responds to the client with a `ServiceResolutionResponse`.
 It contains one or more transport options and it MUST fit within a UDP datagram.
   Known transports are "QUIC".
-Unknown values MUST be ignored by clients.
+Clients MUST ignore unknown values.
 The response includes a `Transport` message containing supported addresses and port to reach the service.
   Supported address formats for QUIC are IPv4 and IPv6.
 An example of the corresponding address format is:
   `192.0.2.1:80` and `[2001:db8::1]:80`.
-A missing, zero or non-existent port value MUST be treated by clients as an error.
+Clients MUST treat a missing, zero or non-existent port value as an error.
 5. The client uses the address and port from the "QUIC" option to establish a QUIC connection, which can then be used for other RPCs.

 The service resolution API Protobuf message format is: